aabbtree77/aabbtree77.github.io/about/about.md

 PostDoc Chronicles 3: Lugano, 2013-2014.
 Mapped the "Unroll the Swiss Roll" problem to the fast multipole method-based electrostatics with an approximate distance constraint handling (simple projections ala Karmarkar and Cimmino in linear algebra).
 Davide Boscaini implemented the constraint gradient exactly and pushed the error rates.

 Prof. Michael Bronstein was mixing machine learning with 3D and Riemannian geometry.
-I had a certain focus on [the protein data bank](https://www.rcsb.org/), trying to find data that was more physics-based and low dimensional, assuming atomic locations were erroneous and MDS-like methods would help cleaning them up, stuyding the theory of stochastic gradient to reduce the complexity of the MDS updates.
-This was a wrong turn.
+I had a certain focus on [the protein data bank](https://www.rcsb.org/), trying to find data that was more physics-based and low dimensional, assuming atomic locations were erroneous and MDS-like methods would help cleaning them up.
 A few years later I would learn about AlphaFold and know what I was missing.
+Too late.

 <br>